 The Doctor of Education program is designed to combine theory, practice, and inquiry to enhance students' innovation and leadership skills.
 The program has three major features.
-One is a core program of 42 credit hours emphasizing Curriculum/Instruction, Supervision/Administration, and Research.
+One is a core program of 27 credit hours emphasizing Curriculum/ Instruction and Supervision/Administration.

-A second feature consists of a practicum totaling three credit hours.
-The practicum may relate to Curriculum/Instruction or to Supervision/Administration.
-The practicum provides the opportunity for the student to apply the knowledge and theory learned in the core courses to the solution of specific problems.
+A second feature consists of field components totaling 12 credit hours.
+The field components provide students the opportunity to engage in problem-based experiences outside the college setting that complement their program coursework.
+The field component aspect of the program provides the opportunity for the student to apply the knowledge and theory learned in the core courses to the solution of specific problems in a school district.

-The third feature of the program is a comprehensive applied research dissertation that serves as a culminating activity for all previously completed courses and the practicum.
-Students must be raised to candidacy before beginning the research component of the program.
-This doctoral dissertation totals 12 credit hours.
-The research should demonstrate the student's design and analysis skills, as well as the student's ability to write for a professional audience.
+The third feature of the program is a research component consisting of three courses and the dissertation that serves as a culminating activity for all previously completed courses and the field components.
+Students must be raised to candidacy before beginning the dissertation component of the program.
+This doctoral dissertation itself totals 9 credit hours.